 More vets these days prefer to advise owners to feed their dogs whole foods for treats over commercially produced treats.

 Commercial dog treats oftentimes contain many fats, fillers, and chemical flavor enhancers.
-Whole foods are just natural foods that have not been processed, like raw vegetables.
+Whole foods are just natural foods that are not processed, like raw vegetables.

-Thus should be fed a variety of meats, fruits, vegetables, and some grains.
+Thus should be fed a variety of meats, fruits, vegetables, and grains.

 What should you avoid?